GeetRakala/sdrg/README.md

 # sdrg
-An efficient implementation of the Strong Disorder Renormalisation Group algorithm to treat transverse field Ising models.
+An efficient implementation of the Strong Disorder Renormalisation Group algorithm.
 Requires C++ Boost Graph Library.

 1. '/src' contains all the .cpp and .hpp files.